anddrzejb/Respawn/README.md

 Detailed information on how to use it is on master branch of this fork.

+# Respawn.Jet

+Has been created to tackle to problem of testing legacy applications using MS Access Jet technology.

 The Jet engine has a lot of limitations that forced a different approach to clearing up the tables.
 The relationships have to be removed one by one and then reinstated after record deletion.
 Jet engine still observes integrity constraints that are defined within a table, event when a full table delete is issued.